leandroembu/dokku-debian/README.md

 How to run this role
 ------------

+Install with ansible-galaxy:
+`ansible-galaxy install leandroramos.dokku_debian`
+And run a playbook using this role.

+Or

 - Create a folder with playbook.yml and inventory files
 - In this folder, clone this repo
 - Run the playbook (see the example playbook in the next section):